RancyZ/LIFT_neurips/README.md

 # LIFT

-Supplementary code for *LIFT: A Lifecycle-Integrated Framework for Trustworthy Clinical Machine Learning*.
-LIFT profiles a clinical dataset, selects candidate models based on its characteristics, evaluates them across four lifecycle stages (learning efficiency, generalizability, fairness, and drift monitoring), and produces a governance report with model recommendations.
+Code for **LIFT: Agentic LLMs for Lifecycle-Based Workflow Testing in Healthcare Risk Prediction**.
+LIFT profiles a healthcare dataset, selects candidate models and evaluation stages based on its characteristics, assesses them across selected lifecycle stages, and produces a structured report with actionable recommendations.

 ## Requirements